fyne-io/docs.fyne.io/content/docs/started/goroutines.md

 ## Updating from a goroutine

-Any time your app invokes Fyne APIs from a goroutine your code created, you should use the `fyne.Do` function to tell Fyne that you want to queue updates to the rendered application, for example with a `canvas.Text` called `output` you may want to update the time each second.
+Any time your app invokes Fyne APIs from a goroutine your code created, you should use the `fyne.Do` function.
+This tells Fyne that you want to queue changes to the application interface.
+For example with a `canvas.Text` called `output` you may want to update the time each second.
 The key code there would be:

 ```go